 - Creativity – Assists in music, writing, and digital art,

-- Healthcare – Spots diseases early, tracks fitness, and supports doctors,
+- Healthcare – Spots diseases early, tracks fitness activities, and supports doctors,

 - Education – Personalized learning apps adapt lessons to each student,